jesusvilela/PDF2Presentation/Readme.md

 The changelog contains a record of all notable changes made to PDF2Presentation.
 These include new features, bug fixes, and other improvements.

+### [0.0.3] - 2023-07-13
+#### Added
+- **Improved Text Corrections**: The project has now migrated to use OpenAI's ChatGPT-4 completions API.
+This results in more accurate and contextually aware corrections.
+- **Double Validation Run**: To minimize errors, we've implemented a second validation run that helps correct potential typos.
+- **Summary Storage**: To facilitate manual review and editing, the code now saves each generated summary in a .TXT file.

 ## [0.0.2] - 2023-06-29

 ### Added